Parent Child Bonding Through Eye Contact

 Here are some natural ways to create these connecting moments throughout your child’s development:

-During feeding time.
 Whether you’re bottle or breastfeeding, hold your baby so you can easily see each other’s faces.
 These quiet moments are perfect for gentle parent child bonding without overwhelming your little one.
 Don’t worry if they gaze at you intensely and then look away.
 That’s totally normal!
 They’re just processing the interaction.

-During diaper changes.
 Instead of just getting through the task, make it bonding time.
 Position yourself where your baby can easily see your face, and chat with them using gentle expressions and soft words.
 Many babies naturally make eye contact during these routine moments.

-With toddlers and preschoolers.
 Get down to their eye level when they’re playing or talking to you.
 This simple move makes connection feel more natural and comfortable for them.
 Remember, young kids often make quick glances rather than long stares, and that’s perfectly fine!
 Never force it.

 When your child does make eye contact, make it count!
 Respond with genuine warmth in your face and voice.
 Your positive response shows them that these moments are safe and rewarding.
 But here’s the important part: never demand or pressure eye contact.
 That can actually create anxiety and work against the parent child bonding you’re trying to build.